-EU confronts Chinese subsidies with electric car probe
+Eu Confronts Chinese Subsidies With Electric Car Probe

 "The European Commission is recognising the increasingly asymmetric situation our industry is faced with, and is giving urgent consideration to distorted competition in our sector," said Sigrid de Vries, director general of the ACEA.

-There are growing concerns across Europe about how much the continent relies on Chinese products, especially those needed for the EU's focus on clean energy.
+There are growing concerns across Europe about how much the continent relies on Chinese products, especially those needed for the EU's foon clean energy.

-The EU's internal market chief Thierry Breton last week warned about a trend emerging where Europe was "being relegated to net imports of electric vehicles or solar panels".
+The EU's internal market chief Thierry Breton last week warned about a trend emerging where Europe was "being relegated toimports of electric vehicles or solar panels".

 China could overtake Japan to become the world's largest car manufacturer this year, according to some experts.